lhfowl/gan/README.md

 [Downloads root is here](https://drive.google.com/drive/folders/1SZeCaPrEqRYXUyhWi_BLEEpiJFdtpX1B?usp=sharing)

 Note: in some cases multiple checkpoints of weights are given.
-To control which weights are loaded exit the number in txt 'checkpoint' file in each model directory.
+To control which weights are loaded edit the number in txt 'checkpoint' file in each model directory.

 Note: to run eval you need the original dataset.